-Over the past 15 years, The Parisi School and TEST Football Academy have been the nation’s top authorities in preparing college football players for the NFL Combine.
+Over the past 20 years, The Parisi School has been the nation’s top authority in preparing college football players for the NFL Combine.
 We have produced the fastest 40 yard dash at 10 different positions, including the overall fastest man at the 2001, 2004, 2005 and 2006 Combine, the 3rd fastest man at the 2002, 2004 and 2006 Combine, and 2 athletes tied for 2nd overall in 2011 (both weighing in at over 212 lbs).
 Over this span, the school has produced 35 individual 1st, 2nd, or 3rd place finishers overall in the contested events at the NFL Combine!
 Our athletes have also shattered six all-time Combine records in the 20 and 60 yard shuttles and the 3 cone drill, and have won individual events besides the 40 yard dash at 10 different positions.
 These impressive results have helped 192 of the players we have trained to get drafted over the past 15 years.
 Simply put, when you align with these two incredible companies, you get RESULTS!

 The first step toward achieving REAL gains in athletic performance starts with a truly accurate assessment of an athlete’s physical condition and Combine event ability.
 Our expert trainers are uniquely qualified and make use of the latest technical research to make such an evaluation possible.